Coronavirus Important Updates

 Fill out our easy online request for information form

-Why Earn a B.F.A. in Fine Art at Seton Hill University?Apple Distinguished School
+Why Earn a B.F.A. in Fine Art at Seton Hill?

-• The opportunity to specialize in painting, sculpture, clay or metals vs. 2D or 3D.
+• Achieve your artistic goals through the opportunity to concentrate in painting, sculpture, clay or metals.

-• Fieldwork and apprenticeships in places such as the Carnegie Museum of Art and The Guggenheim Museum.
+• Participate in fieldwork and apprenticeships in places such as the Warhol Museum, Mattress Factory and the Westmoreland Museum of American Art.

-• The use of your own MacBook Air laptop, provided to all full-time traditional bachelor's degree program students as part of our Mobile Learning Program.
+• Enjoy creating on your MacBook Air laptop, provided to all full-time traditional bachelor's degree program students as part of our Mobile Learning Program.

-• Learning and creating in our state-of-the-art facilities, including the Seton Hill Arts Center.
+• Learn and create in our state-of-the-art facilities, including the Seton Hill Arts Center.

 Arts Center